 Tagiolini, Seabass, Cherry Tomato, Pine Nut, Fish Fumet

 Vermentino is a well-known grape to Sardinia.
-It is found in other regions (such as Liguria and Tuscany) but 75% of Italy’s Vermentino finds its home in Sardinia.
-In France it is known as Rolle.
-Here in Sardinia this wine is produced in Vermentino di Gallura, Sardinia’s only DOCG, formed in 1996.
-A lovely almond-skin nose gives this wine a true “Sardinian” feel, as you know instantly this is not one of the international varieties.
+Similarly, It is found in other regions (such as Liguria and Tuscany) but 75% of Italy’s Vermentino finds its home in Sardinia.
+In France, it is Rolle.
+However, in Sardinia, this wine is produced in Vermentino di Gallura, Sardinia’s only DOCG, formed in 1996.
+A lovely almond-skin nose gives this wine a true “Sardinian” feel.
+You know instantly this is not one of the international varieties.
 Typicity reigns with Vermentino in Sardinia.

 Lamb Loin, Venere Risotto, Roasted Beets, Bartlett Pears, Lamb Jus

 Cannonau, or Grenache as it is known elsewhere, is a thin-skinned red variety.
 Over 700 years ago the Spanish brought Grenache to Sardinia and over time it has changed.
 It is now Cannonau.
 This wine gives bright red fruit, floral (violet) notes, graphite/minerality, earth, umami/mushroom, and balsamic notes.
 No joke, my tasting notes on the palate says: HOLY SHIT.
 In short, this wine inspires me.
 Transport yourself to the Mediterranean for $17.99.
 To Sardinia.
 Italian wines tend to do this……they take you there.
 Whether it’s through the nose or the taste, or how the wine plays with the food, or how it brings back memories of perhaps a trip you took to Italy.
 It is quite a special thing and this wine reminds me why I LOVE Italian wines.
 There is just something about them.